-Brian Claypool enters his sixth season as the head softball coach at Holy Cross in 2013.
+Brian Claypool enters his seventh season as the head softball coach at Holy Cross in 2014.

 In 2011, Claypool led the Crusaders to their first Patriot League Tournament appearance since 2003, and was named the Patriot League Coach of the Year.
 Holy Cross’ 18 wins were its most since 1999, and its 10 Patriot League wins were its most since 2003.
 Two Crusaders were named to the Patriot League All-Tournament team, while five earned All-Patriot League Honors.

 In the 2010 season, Claypool led Holy Cross to 14 overall wins and eight Patriot League wins.
 The Crusaders posted a .294 team batting average, 40 points higher than the year before.
 Holy Cross finished the season with 184 runs scored (up from 139 in 2009), 364 hits (60 more than the previous year) and 24 home runs (15 more than in 2009).
 Claypool had five student-athletes named to the All-Patriot League teams, while eight were selected to the Patriot League Academic Honor Roll and two were named to the CoSIDA Academic All-District second team.